 So, what can you do with the RARI token?
 Rarible is working towards being a fully decentralized autonomous organization with full community governance.
 This is where the RARI token comes in.
 Holders of this token will be able to have a voting right for company strategies, system upgrades and policy decisions for Rarible.

 Rarible vs OpenSea Comparison

 All features on both platforms are pretty similar.
-OpenSea does have the capability for users to create their own NFT store which is a great thing for artists to showcase their work.
-Rarible sadly doesn’t have this feature and you will just list your NFTs on the marketplace.
-Rarible also has its own native token as mentioned, whereas OpenSea does not.
+OpenSea does have the capability for users to create their own NFT store, which is a great thing for artists to showcase their work.
+Rarible sadly doesn’t have this feature, and you will list your NFTs on the marketplace.
+Rarible also has its own native token, as mentioned, whereas OpenSea does not.

 Educational material also differs on the platforms.
-OpenSea has a large range of tutorials and resources on how to get started, buying and selling, etc, which is great for beginners in the Crypto/ NFT space.
+OpenSea has many tutorials and resources on how to get started, buying and selling, etc. Which is great for beginners in the Crypto/ NFT space.
 Rarible is targeted toward more experienced users but does have an FAQ section for users.

 The last difference between to 2 platforms is the Trading Volumes.
 Raraible saw a 3x higher trading volume in September 2020, when the NFT market exploded, than Opensea did with $8.5 million compared to $3 million.
 It was during this month that Rarible took the top spot on the Marketplace that OpenSea has held since its inception.